Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Modern pollen-climate data analysis

-A key step in quantitative palaeoclimate reconstruction methods is to build a model to describe the relationships between the present vegetation and climatic drivers.
-Counts of pollen grains are commonly used to reflect the vegetation for a specific climate, such that changes in pollen composition provide information about the climate at that location.
-In this illustration, our goal is to showcase the benefits and flexibility of our ZANIM-BART and ZANIM-LN-BART models for modelling pollen-climate relationships.
-We consider an updated version of the data used by \citet{Haslett2006} and \citet{Parnell2015}, containing $n=7832$ samples of $d=28$ pollen taxa collected at different locations in the Northern Hemisphere, along with three climate covariates: GDD5, the growing degree days above $5^\circ \operatorname{C}$, calculated as the sum of daily temperatures above $5^\circ \operatorname{C}$ over a year; MTCO, the mean temperature of the coldest month in degrees Celsius; and AET/PET, the ratio of actual to potential evapotranspiration.
-The total counts, $N_i$, range from $74$ to $1003$ and there is a high degree of sparsity, with $63.21\%$ of the counts being zero.
+We consider an updated version of the data set used by \citet{Haslett2006} and \citet{Parnell2015}, containing $n=7832$ samples of $d=28$ pollen taxa collected at different locations in the Northern Hemisphere, along with three climate covariates: \textit{GDD5}, the growing degree days above $5^\circ \operatorname{C}$, calculated as the sum of daily temperatures above $5^\circ \operatorname{C}$ over a year; \textit{MTCO}, the mean temperature of the coldest month in degrees Celsius; and \textit{AET/PET}, the ratio of actual to potential evapotranspiration.
+The total counts, $N_i$, range from $74$ to $1003$ and the pollen counts exhibit substantial variability, overdispersion, sparsity, and complex, cross-category dependencies (both positive and negative), as detailed by the descriptive analyses given in Supplementary Material \ref{supp:add_palaeoclimate}.
+Notably, $63.21\%$ of the observations are zero and overdispersion and variability, as quantified by the multivariate coefficient of variation (MCV) of \citet{Albert1993} and the multiple marginal dispersion index (MDI) of \citet{Kokonendji2018}, are high.
+So too is the excess of zeros relative to the multinomial distribution, as measured using a multivariate zero-inflation (ZI) index.
+We note that the MDI and ZI indices are constructed by appropriately averaging the marginal dispersion and zero-inflation indices --- $\operatorname{DI}\lbrack Y_j\rbrack$ and $\operatorname{ZI}_b\lbrack Y_j\rbrack$, respectively --- where the latter is an adapted version of the index of \citet{Kim2018} which quantifies the excess of zeros with respect to the binomial distribution.
+Further definitions of these various indices are provided in Supplementary Material \ref{supp:add_palaeoclimate}.
+For this data set, the empirical values of MCV, MDI, and ZI are $121.9, 215.5$, and $0.576$, respectively, indicating pronounced variability, overdispersion, and zero-inflation.

-Previous studies suggested that the relationships between pollen composition and climate covariates are nonlinear \citep[e.g.,][]{Vasko2000,Haslett2006}.
-We thus omit the ZIDM-reg model from the comparison due to its unrealistic parametric linear assumptions and address nonlinearities through the nonparametric BART priors of our proposed models, which obviate the need to pre-specify functional forms.
-We run the MCMC algorithms of the ZANIM-BART and ZANIM-LN-BART models for $10{,}000$ iterations and discard the first $5{,}000$ as burn-in.
-These settings took approximately $8$ hours to run for both models.
-Given the size of the data, we consider this a reasonable computational time for models of such complexity with BART priors.